 ord() and chr()Python does not have a separate char type.
 Characters are just strings of length 1.
 To do arithmetic on characters (which is common in DSA), use ord() and chr():

-The ord(c) - ord('a') pattern deserves special attention.
-Since characters have numeric values, subtracting ord('a') from a lowercase letter gives its zero-based position.
+The ord(c) - ord('a') pattern works because characters have numeric values.
+Subtracting ord('a') from a lowercase letter gives its zero-based position.
 This is how you build frequency arrays without a dictionary:

 This is faster and more memory-efficient than Counter(s) when you know the character set is limited to lowercase (or uppercase, or digits).
 However, for most interview problems, Counter is perfectly acceptable and more readable.

-This is the most important section of this chapter.
-Python's built-in dictionaries and sets, combined with the collections module, provide the data structures you will reach for in virtually every DSA problem.
+Python's built-in dictionaries and sets, combined with the collections module, provide the data structures used in nearly every DSA problem.
 Choosing the right collection is often the difference between an O(n) and an O(n^2) solution.

-dict is the Python equivalent of Java's HashMap.
+dict is Python's built-in hash map.
 It provides O(1) average-case lookups, inserts, and deletes.
 Since Python 3.7, dictionaries maintain insertion order.

 Key operations:

-A critical safety point: d[key] raises KeyError if the key does not exist.
+A safety point: d[key] raises KeyError if the key does not exist.
 Always use d.get(key, default) for safe access, or check key in d first.
-This is the Python equivalent of Java's NullPointerException when unboxing a null map.get() result.
+Forgetting this guard is a common source of bugs in interview code.

 defaultdict from the collections module automatically creates a default value when you access a missing key.
 This eliminates the "check if key exists, create if not" pattern: